udexon/PhosMatrix/README.md

 - Conventional app restricts user interactions to features and services predefined by code.
 MMM liberates that.
 Every user is now a programmer, much like the human in Matrix the film series.

+From cloud and web to Matrix -- WE, the Users, are important actors.
+(TRON)

+Explain class struggle and political significance of Matrix, early in the article, then explain examples of Matrix.

 We call our implementation of MMM PhosMatrix.